brianium/reelthyme/README.md

 ;;; ClojureScript
 (connect! client-secret params)
 ```

+In the JVM version, you can specify `:model` or `:call-id` directly in params, but in CLJS, the `:model` property is specified when creating a client secret server side. `:call-id` is only supported using the websocket transport.

+Also note, that for efficiency sake, server events do not go through `js->clj` by default.
+You can ad an `:xf-out` param to do this if you desire, but the default behavior is to use native JS objects for server events.

 It should also be noted that browsers often impose restrictions on creating audio contexts of any kind without user interaction.
 This means that ClojureScript implementations will likely have to put connect! behind a user interaction (such as a click).